Clarinet Methods

 C579: The Clarinet, A Comprehensive Method by Frederick J. Thurston & Alan Frank.
 Boosey & Hawkes, 1979, PB, 167 pages.
 This is the third edition (revised and enlarged) that was prepared under the direction of Alan Frank and Thea King.
 While this isn't a method for starting most young beginners, it has a wealth of useful material for the intermediate student and excerpts that may be useful to more advanced players.
 Of note are complete scales, arpeggios and technical exercises in all keys (42 pages) and nearly 40 pages of orchestral excerpts which includes some pieces by Copland that aren't usually seen in excerpt books.

 C508: Clarinet for Beginners Book I Elementary by Avrahm Galper.
 Boosey & Hawkes, 1970, SS, 36 pages.
 This book is based on the study of the low register, basic technique, relatively small intervals, and the first principles of articulation.
 This book includes many fingering illustrations and introduces alternate fingerings.
 The second half of the book introduces the clarion register.
 There are "over the break" preparatory exercises and the break itself is approached from above.
+The cover of this book was previously orange.
 Note: the author wrote another method book set which we do not currently carry.

 C509: Clarinet for Beginners Book II Intermediate by Avrahm Galper.
 Boosey & Hawkes, 1976, SS, 40 pages.
 This is a continuation of book I. It emphasizes good sound and tone control, good intonation, technique and expression.
 It includes chalumeau, articulation and register change exercises, along with studies from Baermann, Lefebvre, Gambaro, Kroepsch, and others.
 Fingering recommendations are given throughout.
 This book stands on its own as a useful and inexpensive source of material for intermediate study.
 Clarinet Scales & Arpeggios is associated with this set of method books.